julianzaugg/Sequence_Transition_Scorer/README.md

 Required parameters:
 * Input sequence file.
 Must be Fasta format.
 * Output results location.
 Any directory to save results to.
 * Scale file.
 Must be tab-delimited file with two columns.
-First column must be one of the 20 standard amino acids (Capital letter).
+First column must be all of the 20 standard amino acids (Capital letter).
 Second column must be the integer score.

 Optional parameters:
 * Positions file.
 Single column of position number to limit comparison to.
 Assumes indexing starts at 1.